Last Updated: January 20, 2026

 100% / 150% of trip cost

-Has one of the longest pre-existing condition Time-Sensitive Periods on Squaremouth, letting customers qualify for coverage up to 21 days after their initial trip deposit
+Has one of the longest pre-existing condition time-sensitive periods on Squaremouth, letting customers qualify for coverage up to 21 days after their initial trip deposit

 Includes up to $100,000 in Primary Emergency Medical coverage, double our minimum recommended protection for international travel